Gilly Meek, Accredited Think on Your Feet® Trainer

 We also offer project and stakeholder management workshops:

-- Managing Stakeholders™ – helps you understand your stakeholders to gain buy-in, ensure constructive relationships and build consensus.
+- Stakeholder Engagement (including Simulation)™ – helps you understand your stakeholders to gain buy-in, ensure constructive relationships and build consensus.
 Find out more…

 - Project Management Survival Guide™ – the complete project management workshop that helps everyone involved in projects to be more planned, more organised and reduce risk.
 Find out more…

-More about Gilly Meek Gilly is an accredited Think on Your Feet®, Lateral Thinking™, Six Thinking Hats®, The Skilled Presenter™ and Managing Stakeholders Simulation™ trainer and has delivered these workshops to numerous clients.
+More about Gilly Meek Gilly is an accredited Think on Your Feet®, Lateral Thinking™, Six Thinking Hats®, The Skilled Presenter™ and Stakeholder Engagement (including Simulation)™ trainer and has delivered these workshops to numerous clients.
 Gilly also trains in Management Skills, Negotiation Skills, Facilitation Skills, Impact & Influence and Time-Management.